 The WT discussed 6f and noted that there were different interpretations of what ‘will be sufficient to act’ means.
 Some members of the contracted parties interpret this as meaning that without supermajority vote of the Council, the Board can act and adopt the recommendations with a majority vote, but these would not be binding on the contracted parties.
 Other members of the non-contracted parties were of the opinion that it meant that the board could act and adopt policy recommendations that would be enforceable on contracted parties even without a supermajority vote of the GNSO Council.
 Following further review and clarification by ICANN Staff (see http://forum.icann.org/lists/gnso-ppsc-pdp/docUUZkcHBh3A.doc), the WT recognizes that provision 13f relates to when the Board can reject (‘act’) a GNSO recommendation, if the GNSO recommendation was not adopted by a GNSO Supermajority.
 The WT notes that the current placing of provision 13f is confusing and therefore recommends to clarify this section by linking provision 13f to 13b, and make it clear that in both instances the desired next steps would be further discussion with the GNSO Council as outlined in provisions 13 c, d and e. (see recommendation 41).

 The WT discussed 6g and the meaning of ‘timely’.
 Some suggested this could mean time-sensitive, critical or urgent.
 The question was raised who makes the assessment on whether something is timely?
 Most agreed that it would be the role of the ICANN Board to make this assessment, although the GNSO Council could make a recommendation to this end.
-ICANN staff has been requested to ask for clarification from Legal on this provision.
+It should be noted that this specific provision is not included as part of the proposed new Annex A.

 The WT agreed to add a new voting threshold for the termination of a PDP (see recommendation 36).

-Overall, the WT agreed that the existing voting thresholds should be reviewed as part of the next cycle of GNSO Review.
+Overall, the WT agreed that the existing voting thresholds should be addressed by the GNSO when deemed appropriate and/or necessary.

-Decision-making methodology
+Decision-making methodology (M)

 The PDP-WT recommends that PDP Working Groups are required to use the decision-making methodology that is outlined in the GNSO Working Group Guidelines, which were adopted by the GNSO Council, at least for a certain period of time, following which its effectiveness and usability could be reviewed and assessed as part of the overall review of the new PDP.

-Transition
+Transition (B)

 The WT agreed that following the adoption and implementation, the new PDP should apply to all issued raised and PDPs initiated after the date of adoption.
 In addition, the WT recommends that, upon review by the GNSO Council, existing PDP Working Groups may be transitioned to the new policy development process.